vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 <img width="500" src="https://github.com/vitoperez117/Python_US_Home_Values/blob/main/Output%20Plots/Top%2050%20Neighborhoods%20scatterplot.png">

-The spread between minimum and maximum is closer but the distribution is less symmetrical compared to the chart with all neighborhoods because mean and median are further apart.
+These 50 neighborhoods have the fastest growing home values.
+The spread between the minimum and maximum is closer but the distribution is less symmetrical compared to the chart with all neighborhoods because mean and median are further apart.
 - Mean: 152.27%
 - Median: 148.70%
 - The top 50 neighborhoods saw home values grow more than double in 5 years.